kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

   const events = yield call(fetchEvents)
   events.map((event) => {
     /* this is syntactically invalid */
-    yield put({type: 'some_action', payload: event})
+    yield put({ type: 'some_action', payload: event }) })
-  })
 }
 {% endhighlight %}

-This is when the for/of loop comes to the rescue.
-Let’s solve this problem before we start breaking our architectural services rules ??.
+This is when the `for...of` loop comes to the rescue.
+Let’s solve this problem before we start breaking our architectural services rules.

 {% highlight javascript %}